dacadeorg/dacade-webapp/README.md

 ## Setup guidelines

+### 1. Requirements (what tools, node version e.g.) (gabs)

+- node.js version 16.0.0.

+### 2. Tech stack (included in repo)

+- vue.js
+- tailwinds.css
+- cloud functions
+- firebase

-### 1. Guide on how to install it and how to run with the project connected to the firebase dummy database
+### 3. Guide on how to install it and how to run with the project connected to the firebase dummy database

 ```bash